dromerosalem/project-1/README.md

 ### The Player Shoot

 The player shoot was defined inside of a function called `shoot()` the shoot movements.
 Every time that the event listener is called by pressing the space bar a laser shoot will be generated that will keep moving up by 20 positions from the initial position from where the player was located at the moment of shooting.
-This movemtn is set by a `serInerval()` function that occurs every 200 milliseconds.
+This movement is set by a `serInerval()` function that occurs every 200 milliseconds.

-The movement is done by adding and removing a class from the cells and reaering 20 cells up, what is actually a -20, negative, movement.
+The movement is done by adding and removing a class from the cells and reappearing 20 cells up, what is actually a -20, negative, movement.

 ```js